 Gann built his forecasting methods primarily around geometry, astrology, and astronomy.
 In his 1935 book, The Basis of My Forecasting Method, he propagated angles in the stock market.
 Gann angles focus around a 45-degree angle, also called the 1:1 angle, and are applied from price bottoms on their way up or from the price tops on their way down.

-Gann considered the 45-degree angle as the perfect balance between the price movement and time.
+Gann considered the 45-degree angle the perfect balance between the price movement and time.
 The price trends above it are strong, and below that, one is weaker.
 Some of the other Gann angles include 2:1, 3:1, 4:1, 8:1, 1:2, 1:3, 1:4, 1:8.
 The crux of the theory is that if the price moves through a particular angle, it will move towards the next.
 In the real-life scenario, a trader can tweak the ratio according to their trades, provided they maintain consistency.

-In 1949, Richard Donchian was one of the first to formulate diversified strategies based on five- and twenty-day moving-average crossovers.
+In 1949, Richard Donchian was the first to formulate diversified strategies based on five- and twenty-day moving-average crossovers.
 His significant discovery was the Donchian channel, and he also founded Futures Inc, the first public managed futures fund.
 Donchian Channels are three lines that the moving average calculations generate.

 It is an indicator created by upper and lower bands around a median band.
-The upper band indicates the highest security price over a set number of periods, while the lower band indicates the lowest security price over a particular number of periods.
+The upper band indicates the highest security price over a set number of periods, while the lower band indicates the lowest price over a particular number of periods.
 The area that lies between the upper and lower bands is the Donchian Channel.18

 Donchian channels depict critical elements like volatility, breakouts, and potential overbought/oversold conditions for a security.
 When used in combination with other technical indicators, the upper and lower bands of a Donchian channel can also form effective support and resistance levels.

-Richard Donchian formed a four-week rule and allowed the markets to determine it’s own bands through this rule.
+Richard Donchian formed a four-week rule and allowed the markets to determine their own bands through this rule.
 The four-week rule entails that a buy signal happens if the price moves past the 4-week high, and if the price drops below the 4-week low, it’s a sell signal.
 Eventually, connecting the 4-week highs and the 4-week lows through this rule forms an envelope.

 In 1950, George Lane, a securities trader, educator, and an active member of the group of futures traders in Chicago, developed the Stochastic Oscillator.
 A stochastic oscillator is a momentum indicator that compares a particular security’s closing price to a range of price points over a specific period.
 The closing price sometimes ends near the high in an uptrend and towards the low in a downtrend.
 However, If the closing price moves away from the high or the low, it indicates a slowing momentum.19